-The purchaser of a property in Spain becomes liable for soil pollution or contamination of the building even if it did not cause the pollution or contamination.
-A purchaser should identify any potential or actual contamination of the soil resulting from previous use of the land.
+The buyer of a property in Spain becomes liable for soil pollution or contamination of the building, even if it didn't cause the pollution or contamination.
+A buyer should identify any potential or actual contamination of the soil resulting from previous use of the land.
 The law requires that remedial action is taken in the case of soil pollution.
-The party responsible for the contamination is normally responsible for carrying this out, but the owner or occupier of the property is also liable unless they can prove that the contamination was caused before their acquisition of the property and can ensure that the person responsible carries out the clean-up.
+The party responsible for the contamination is normally responsible for carrying this out, but the owner or occupier of the property is also liable, unless they can prove that the contamination was caused prior to the acquisition/occupation of the property and can ensure that the person responsible carries out the clean-up.

-A holder of security over land is not liable for environmental damage provided it does not take possession of the land and does not itself cause, or knowingly permit, damage to the environment.
+A holder of security over land is not liable for environmental damage provided it doesn't take possession of the land and doesn't itself cause, or knowingly permit, environmental damage.

-Great care must be taken if the security is enforced because owners of land can be liable for environmental damage on that land or arising from it, even if they did not cause the damage.
-A mortgagee should not go into possession of land without careful consideration of the implications of potential environmental liability.
+Great care must be taken if the security is enforced, as owners of land can be liable for environmental damage occurring on, or arising from, the land, even if they didn't cause the damage.
+A mortgagee shouldn't enter into possession of land without carefully considering the implications of potential environmental liability.

-As a result, it is particularly important to carry out a technical environmental due diligence exercise before purchasing or bidding on a property if there is the slightest suspicion that there might be contamination.
+As a result, it is particularly important to carry out a technical environmental due diligence exercise before purchasing or bidding on a property if there is the slightest suspicion of contamination.